We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Carnival share price volatility

-Over the last 12 months, Carnival's shares have ranged in value from as little as US$7.8 up to US$51.3407.
+Over the last 12 months, Carnival's shares have ranged in value from as little as US$7.8 up to US$30.12.
 A popular way to gauge a stock's volatility is its "beta".

-Carnival Corporation & Plc operates as a leisure travel company.
-The company's ships visit approximately 700 ports under the Carnival Cruise Line, Princess Cruises, Holland America Line, Seabourn, P&O Cruises (Australia), Costa Cruises, AIDA Cruises, P&O Cruises (UK), and Cunard brand names.
-It also provides vacations to various cruise destinations, as well as owns and operates hotels, lodges, glass-domed railcars, and motor coaches.
-The company sells its cruises primarily through travel agents and tour operators.
-It operates in the United States, Canada, Continental Europe, the United Kingdom, Australia, New Zealand, Asia, and internationally.
-As of January 28, 2020, the company operated 105 ships with 254,000 lower berths.
-Carnival Corporation & Plc was incorporated in 1972 and is headquartered in Miami, Florida.
+Carnival Corporation & plc operates as a leisure travel company.
+Its ships visit approximately 700 ports under the Carnival Cruise Line, Princess Cruises, Holland America Line, P&O Cruises (Australia), Seabourn, Costa Cruises, AIDA Cruises, P&O Cruises (UK), and Cunard brand names.
+The company also provides port destinations and other services, as well as owns and operates hotels, lodges, glass-domed railcars, and motor coaches.
+It sells its cruises primarily through travel agents and tour operators.
+The company operates in the United States, Canada, Continental Europe, the United Kingdom, Australia, New Zealand, Asia, and internationally.
+It operates 87 ships with 223,000 lower berths.
+The company was incorporated in 1972 and is headquartered in Miami, Florida.

 Carnival's subsidiary companies